dagnall53/NMEADisplay/README.md

-Short video demo here :
+Short video tour of Version 1 of the software here :
+(Version 2 has better graphics and a modified menu, but is essentailly the same)

 https://youtube.com/shorts/24qs9CJK5vo?si=zCDUuTbXkYfHtEDB